 Journal Exercise 2: The Days-Off Challenge

 Remember the pre-course survey you took in Module 1?
-The question that almost everyone said “yes” to was the one about whether you can take days off from physical activity without feeling guilty.
+The question that almost everyone struggled with was the one about whether you can take days off from physical activity without feeling guilty.

 So now it’s time to change that.